Human Body Facts

 Paleontologists aren’t sure what the cranial crest was used for.
-They believe it may have been used for mating, identifying the sex, enhanced hearing or help regulate their body temperature.
+They believe it may have been used for mating, identifying sex, enhanced hearing or helping to regulate their body temperature.

-Fossilized Parasaurolophus specimens have been discovered in North America, Canada and the United States of America.
+Fossilized Parasaurolophus specimens have been discovered in North America, both in Canada and the United States of America.

 More Dinosaur Facts

 Dinosaur Extinction Facts

 A photo of a Parasaurolophus walkeri wall exhibit.